 Don't hesitate to contact me, I always appreciate feedback, positive or negative.
 You should get a reply within 2-3 days. email@example.com

 Isabelle de Brossin de Méré (née Cattin) is a free-lance violinist and computer programmer based in Geneva, Switzerland.
 She holds degrees in violin performance from the Conservatory of Geneva (teachers Margarita Karafilova and Robert Zimansky), and in computer science from Texas A&M University-Corpus Christi.
 She was introduced to violin setup at the University of New Hampshire Violin Craftsmanship Institute.
-Depending on life's opportunities, she has focused more on music (violin teacher, orchestra player), or on computers (website programming).
+Depending on life's opportunities, she has focused more on music (violin teacher, orchestra player), or on computer programming.
 Nowadays she mainly performs chamber music, in addition to raising her children.